jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 This file is not built by default, so you will need to reconfigure the package and run make again.

-<span style="background:#00ffff">Note, for kernel 2.6.18 and later, no
+<span style="border:2px solid #00ffff; background:#00ffff">Note, for
-need to build hid any more.
+kernel 2.6.18 and later, no need to build hid any more.
 For other kernels, refer to [**Testing Tablet Detection**](/wiki/Linuxwacom_HOWTO#Testing_Tablet_Detection "wikilink") to see if you need to build hid or not.</span>